Most Expensive Bowling Balls 2026: Premium Picks & Comparison

 For a perfect hook, resin or urethane is best because they grip the lane better than balls made of plastic material.
 Urethane is ideal for beginner and experienced bowlers for very dry paths.
 Of the two, resin works best as it doesn’t hook as much as urethane does on oil.

 What you’ll find professionals using is reactive resin.
-Manufacturers usually classify them are reactive solid, reactive pearl, or reactive hybrid.
+Manufacturers usually classify them as reactive solid, reactive pearl, or reactive hybrid.
 Solid provides a more stable roll than the other two.
 Pearl, a solid with mica added, works the same but has lower friction in the oiled portion of the lane.
 It gives it that sharp hook you see when a bowler strikes.
 A hybrid is a combination of both, hence the name.
 They are one part solid and one part pearl, with each side indicated by a different color.
 It makes them perfectly balanced for getting that strike.

 The core is what determines the weight of the ball.
 There are three different types of cores: pancake-type cores, symmetrical cores, and asymmetrical cores.
 As with any sporting equipment, customization for maximum effect is possible with a bowling ball.
 You can have custom drills made for your fingers.
 This way, when you pick up the ball, the weight is evenly distributed throughout the body.
 It, of course, comes at an added cost.